Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `record.extraction.error.strategy`

 _Optional_.
-The error handling strategy to be used if an error occurs while extracting data from incoming records.
+The error handling strategy to be used if an error occurs while extracting data from deserialized incoming records.
 Can be one of the following:

-- `IGNORE_AND_CONTINUE`, ignore the error and continue to process the next record.
+- `IGNORE_AND_CONTINUE`: ignore the error and continue to process the next record.
-- `FORCE_UNSUBSCRIPTION`, stop processing records and force unsubscription of the items requested by all the Clients subscribed to this connection.
+- `FORCE_UNSUBSCRIPTION`: stop processing records and force unsubscription of the items requested by all the clients subscribed to this connection.

 Default value: `IGNORE_AND_CONTINUE`.